Wealth Architect · · 10 min read

 Except it might not.
 Their residency is different.
 Their wealth level is different.
 Their risk tolerance, family situation, liquidity needs—all different.
 The strategy that's perfect for their circumstances could be wrong or even illegal for yours.

 I've seen founders restructure their entire approach based on a conversation at a dinner.
 Sometimes it works out.
 Often it doesn't.
 The information was incomplete.
 The context wasn't transferable.
-The execution was flawed because the original advice was casual, not comprehensive.
+The execution was flawed because the original advice was casual rather than comprehensive.

 Treat peer advice as input, not instruction.
 'My friend does X' is a prompt to ask your advisors whether X makes sense for you.
 It's not a reason to implement X.